 Franz Liszt plays for Vienna on a

-Today, our manufactory offers a fine assortment of 6 Grand Pianos starting at the size of 155 up to 225, 2 brilliant Concert Grands, 280VC and 290 Imperial, and 2 upright instruments, Grand Upright 120 & 130.
+Today, our manufactory offers a fine assortment of 5 Grand Pianos starting at the size of 170VC, 185VC, 200, 214VC up to 225, and 3 brilliant Concert Grands with the new size 230VC and 280VC to the legendary 290 Imperial.
+The 2 upright instruments Grand Upright 120 & 130 complete our fine assortment.
 They all share the legendary

 Father and Son

 ( 1794 - 1859 )

 Ignaz is born in 1794 in Vienna as a son of the master carpenter Jakob and his wife Martha Bösendorfer.
 At the age of 19, he starts his apprenticeship with Joseph Brodmann ( 1763 - 1848 ), one of the most famous piano makers of his time.
 Young Ignaz seems to be very gifted, and already in 1815, he receives an award by the Viennese Academy of Arts.
 At the same time in Vienna there are multiple very renowned piano builders like Nanette and Johann Andreas Streicher, Johann Schantz, Anton Walter, Conrad Graf and Michael Schweighofer.
 Acquiring invaluable knowledge and skill during his apprenticeship Ignaz Bösendorfer takes over the firm from Joseph Brodmann, who retired at the age of 65 in 1828.